 “To speak gratitude is courteous and pleasant, to enact gratitude is generous and noble, but to live gratitude is to touch Heaven.” – Johannes A. Gaertner

-- Let those who you are going to Thanksgiving Dinner with that you will not be drinking and ask them to please respect your wishes and not pressure you to drink.
+- Let those you are going to Thanksgiving Dinner with not drinking, and ask them to please respect your wishes and not pressure you to drink.

-- Focus on creating a new tradition such as making a new dish, learn a new game, get up early and workout, unwind with candlelight yoga, or a special mindful meditation
+- Focus on creating a new tradition such as making a new dish, learning a new game, getting up early and workout, unwinding with candlelight yoga, or a special mindful meditation.

-- Choose your gathering carefully and don’t be afraid to throw your own Thanksgiving for friends and family or even to spend alone
+- Choose your gathering carefully, and don’t be afraid to throw your own Thanksgiving for friends and family or even spend it alone.

 - Get involved in your community by volunteering at a local soup kitchen or homeless shelter.
 Invite friends and family members to join you as well.

 How to Contact Passages Addiction Treatment Centers:

 Call Passages Addiction Treatment Centers today if you or a loved one is battling an addiction to drugs and alcohol.
 Our admissions department is available 24/7 and can be reached directly by calling our toll-free number at (888) 397-0112.
 We look forward to speaking with you soon.